 Moving in together – The coward’s alternative to a commitment?

 These days, lovers move in together all the time.
 But statistically speaking, couples that move in together before getting married end up separating very soon.
 Does that mean living together before marriage is bad news for love?
 Definitely not!
 [Read: How to make moving in together work for you]

-The biggest reasons why live-in relationships fail is because couples don’t really take the relationship seriously.
+The biggest reason why live-in relationships fail is that couples don’t really take the relationship seriously.
 They make no commitments and just move in together because it seems like an easier alternative.

 Life isn’t all good and all bad